lljb3/Corp-Full-Theme/README.md

 3. Streamline the way to include a custom post type in your child theme!

+## What's new in 3.7.1?

+1. Updated missing FlowtypeJS font ratio to work correctly for font sizing.

+2. Updated trans-header.php to make sure navigation is in the middle of the header.

+3. Styling updates across the board.

 ## What's new in 3.7?

 1. Functionality to add sections to a page.
 Makes for building a one page site more streamlined!